Seaspeed: Isle of Wight services

 Seaspeed also operated passenger-only services across the Solent using a pair of smaller SR.N6 hovercraft, named Sea Hawk and Sea Eagle.
 This service, running between Cowes and Southampton, commenced on 6 July 1966.
 This initial route was later joined by Portsmouth–Ryde and Portsmouth–Cowes services starting from Portsmouth Harbour railway station.
 By mid-1967, Seaspeed's Solent services had carried 67,600 passengers, the Southampton-Cowes route proved to be the most trafficked of the three services.
 The Southampton terminal was on the west side of the river Itchen just upstream of the floating bridge terminal.
 A bus link connected the service to Southampton Central station.

 Seaspeed made various alterations to their smaller services over time.
 Between 1968 and 1972, trials of the 67-seater Hovermarine HM2 craft were conducted, but the company concluded it to be unsuited to its routes.
 By 1972, Seaspeed's SR.N6s had been stretched and furnished with uprated engines to increase their capacities.
 However, the company eventually concluded that the SR.N6s were too expensive to run to achieve a sufficient return on investment on any of the three Solent routes.

-During 1976, the Solent routes were transferred to rival hovercraft operator Hovertravel, which already operated its own services in the area.
+During 1976, the loss-making Solent routes and their associated craft were purchased from British Rail by British Hovercraft Corporation.
+They were then transferred to a subsidiary, Solent Seaspeed, of rival hovercraft operator Hovertravel, which already operated its own services in the area.
 During 1980, Hovertravel decided to entirely discontinue the Cowes-Southampton service; this move was attributed both to rising costs and increased competition on the route from watercraft such as hydrofoils and catamarans, opting instead to concentrate its resources on its Ryde-Southsea service, which was viewed as more commercially viable.